Abinashbunty/Medical-Treatment-Negligence/README.md

 # Medical Treatment Negligence analysis

-Using fuzzy logic to analyse the negligence caused in medical treatments.
+Using Fuzzy Clustering Means and Fuzzy Neural Network to analyse the negligence caused in medical treatments.